HZeyen/PyRefra/3_Running_PyRefra.md

 **$\textcolor{violet}{\text{Manual picks}}$** (keyboard shortcut: **M**):
 Manual picking.

-For all picks, two clicks with the left mouse button are needed: first you mark the position of the pick, then the uncertainty, which is considered to be symmetric around the pick position, so you may click above or below the pick position.
-A double click defines as default uncertainty 2 time-samples if no filter was applied to the data and 4 samples if a filter was applied.
+For all picks, two clicks with the **left mouse button** are needed: first you mark the position of the pick, then the uncertainty, which is considered to be symmetric around the pick position, so you may click above or below the pick position.
+A **double click** defines as default uncertainty 2 time-samples if no filter was applied to the data and 4 samples if a filter was applied.

 To finish, click right mouse button

-You may **erase picks** by clicking the central mouse button (or the mouse wheel).
+You may **erase picks** by clicking the **central mouse button (or the mouse wheel)**.
 The program searches first the trace nearest to the mouse click and erases then the pick nearest to the click.
 If no pick is available for the corresponding trace, nothing will happen.

+**Right mouse button** finishes picking.

 When calling the tool, a stippled line is plotted showing the theoretical air-wave arrivals, which allows avoiding picking this wave as apparent direct wave, when working with near-surface data.
 If picking has been done on other shots, also a green stippled line is plotted, indicating picks done on other nearby traces at the same offset (maximum distance of nearby trace: 10 traces).
+Clicking **SHIFT+left mouse button** uses these picking times as picks for the actual gather and finishes picking.
+Picks may then be replaced using Move Picks (CTRL+M).

 **$\textcolor{violet}{\text{Amplitude picking}}$** (keyboard shortcut: **CTRL-A**):
 Automatic picking tool that locates first arrivals by analysing full amplitudes.